sergiokoval/E.Homework.Devices/README.md

     1. WebServer, and open __TelemetryDashboard.html__ page, e.g. http://localhost:36210/TelemetryDashboard.html
     2. Console Application

-In terms of technology the point to hightlight is that SignalR 2 (https://www.asp.net/signalr)  is being used as communication framework for device message exchange.
+In terms of technology the point to highlight is that SignalR 2 (https://www.asp.net/signalr)  is being used as communication framework for device message exchange.